Introduction

 While encapsulation focuses on data hiding by restricting access to certain parts of the object, abstraction is about simplifying the interaction by hiding complex details and only exposing the necessary functionality.
 Together, they help create more secure, maintainable, and scalable code in Python.

-Why Abstraction is Essential for Simplifying Complex Code
+Why Abstraction is important for Simplifying Complex Code

 and Loan